 Its remoteness contributed to its abandonment in the 1970s.
 It was left vulnerable, suffering vandalism and decay.

-We adopted St Andrew’s in 1979, but after countless repair campaigns, it remains one of our biggest conservation challenges, for one simple reason…
+We adopted St Andrew’s in 1979, and for decades it was one of our biggest conservation challenges, for one simple reason…

 Two beautiful stained-glass windows of c.1310 depicting St Catherine and St Lawrence had to be removed from the church as the structural movement was damaging them.
-They are now on loan to the Stained Glass Museum in Ely, waiting for the day when their church will be stable enough to hold them in their rightful place once again.
+They are now on loan to the Stained Glass Museum in Ely, and we hope that one day they will return.

 The buttons below link to church or local information on other websites.